danizen/confsecrets/docs/django.md

 ## Management Commands

-`confsecrets` has no management commands, because it is not a Django app.
-You can use the console command `confsecrets` instead.
+`confsecrets` has a management command that mirrors the console command `confsecrets`.
+The only difference is that the management command can take part of its configuration from settings.

 ## Common Errors